dr-cman/IRSendReceive/Readme.md

 ### Version 1.2.1: bugfix & Status to Fhem added
    - update of forceSend was missing -> T/H always sent to Fhem
-   - ststus information about received/sent and transferred IR commands is sent to Fhem dummy variable for IR commands
+   - status information about received/sent and transferred IR commands is sent to Fhem dummy variable for IR commands

 ### http commands